 Interacting with the present is not the romantic, frolicking through the meadow chasing butterflies relationship some make it out to be.
 It is more like a tough relationship you have with a parent, an in law, or perhaps a sibling.
 It’s too potent and precious to live without, yet actually making it function while not causing an explosion takes a constant stream of effort.
 A stream of effort that eventually becomes a bit more of a flow, and a flow that sooner or later produces some fulfillment.

 My husband and I took a trip to Vegas after our first round of IVF failed.
 I guess at the time we were gambling that the second one would work so we felt we could financially swing the trip.
 The fact that our future in the year ahead held 3 more rounds of IVF and one frozen transfer, as well as the addition of a drug at the time of our third IVF that would cost us an additional $8000 total (PS, that’s not one but TWO trips to Vegas, freakin neupogen!!), could not have been foreseen in any way since this absurd scenario is not the consequence of anything we are or anything we ever did.
 We had been robbed of our future, so how could we have known?
 It was the first time in Vegas for us both and we loved it.
 We especially came alive again in the non-family oriented atmosphere.
 I actually went two days with only seeing one stroller.
 For this to occur on Long Island or on Manhattan’s upper west side I’d have to be dead.
 This too good to be true scenario came to an abrupt halt on the third day when we attempted to spend time at the pool.
-It was here we realized this is where pregos and women with babies go in Vegas, because really, what else are they good for in that city?
-Our pool side lounge was topped off with Julio and I being joined by a pregnant couple in the hot tub, with prego sitting on the side and blatantly rubbing her belly to try and grab some attention.
-All it grabbed from me was my reaction, grumbled to my husband through the roar of the bubbles, “Do I get to start rubbing myself too?
-I’d like to start rubbing my pussy RIGHT NOW as a matter of fact!”
-It only seemed fair.
+It was here we realized this is where pregnant people and women with babies go in Vegas.
+Our pool side lounge was topped off with Julio and I being joined by a pregnant couple in the hot tub, with the woman sitting on the side and blatantly rubbing her belly to try and grab some attention.

 Sensitive from the disruption to my vacation from the family centric world, I warily made my way to the hotel spa.
 After my seaweed wrap I ventured into the common area, where there were few clients and no pregnant women to seen.
 I stepped out onto the outdoor hot tub area and was met with a most peaceful sight – a limestone terrace with a 50 foot long Jacuzzi set into the side of the hotel.
 And better yet, no people.
 Not a soul.
 “I’m sure that’ll change for the worse”, I thought, as I hunkered down into the warm pulsating water.
 I forgot about people for a few minutes as I took in my surroundings.
 The Monte Carlo hovering just to my left, a few tree tops in my line of sight peeking up over the terrace’s railing.
 And to my right, the mountains.
 The sun had started to go down, creating a bluish yellow silhouette that cuddled their jagged outline.
 I pulled myself back to reality to remind myself that people may come, people with a baby or people talking about their kids.
 This is an infertile habit I’ve developed.
 Whenever I get happy or relaxed in a place, I remind myself that it could get disturbed with a reminder of all of my pain at any moment so that when it does it’s not as painful.
 After I check in with this a second time, it hits me.
 There were very few clients left in the spa.
 I don’t think anyone is coming out here.
 But this time I didn’t think, I somehow knew I had it.
 It was going to be me and me alone on this terrace.
 I took an infertile risk and let myself sink into the comfort of this reality.
 The sun sets further changing the hue of the thin silhouette around the mountains from blue/yellow to pink/orange.
 The lights on the finely tiled floor of the Jacuzzi come up.
 And seemingly out of nowhere, my sense of my rib cage begins to shift.
 First it rises and becomes more buoyant.
 It’s as if in my mind’s eye I can see a warm glow in the center of it and then it feels as though it’s expanding, almost to the width of the Jacuzzi.
 I feel so whole and full I don’t think I’ve ever felt this good in my entire life.
 I catch my mind telling me I have to go and get showered for dinner.
 I call it back home.
 I then catch myself wondering if I weren’t going through infertility would I feel this good now.
 The feeling is so great and intense it stops me in my tracks and makes me want to question it.
 “Who in the hell cares?”
 I ask myself and then listen as I hear a greater voice tell me to stay.
 Stay here for as long as you can, it says.
 So, knowing how rare peaceful moments in a public place and good feelings are for me these days, I do.
 I stay.
 I feel complete and wanting for nothing.
 There is no past, no future, only a now that is so satisfying I almost start to cry.
 Somehow in a bustling party city congested with human beings that doesn’t go to sleep until the wee hours of the morning, I’ve landed in a serene Jacuzzi on the side of a building to enjoy my very own nothing and everything all at the same time.